 Our curriculum reflects, celebrates and teaches children about diversity.
-For example, in RE children learn about the four main religions of Christianity, Islam, Judaism and Hinduism.
+For example, in RE children learn about the religions of Christianity, Islam, Judaism and Sikhism.
+They also study the Humanist approach to life in Year 5.
 They compare and contrast marriage customs and naming ceremony customs, for example, and have opportunities to visit different places of worship.

 Throughout the year we celebrate being part of Britain.
-In general terms this means we celebrate events such as Christmas, Harvest, Mothering Sunday, Remembrance Day.
+In general terms this means we celebrate events such as Christmas, Harvest, Black History Month, Mothering Sunday, Remembrance Day.
 We have a trip to the theatre at Christmas and a Christmas pantomime in school.
-In additon, we always take part in key British events such as the Olympics in 2012, the Diamond Jubilee in 2013 and The Grand Depart in 2014.
+In addition, we always take part in key British events such as the Olympics and Royal Jubilees.
 For such events we hold parades, tea parties, concerts and do additional curriculum classroom work about how such events relate to being British.

-In Geography children learn about the traditional seaside town of Scarborough, the historical fishing village of Robin Hood's Bay and the beautiful Yorkshire Dales.
-They also learn about Britain's place in Europe as well as other aspects of its rich heritage.
+In Geography children learn about the traditional seaside town of Scarborough, the historical fishing village of Robin Hood's Bay (Year 4 residential) and the beautiful Yorkshire Dales (Year 6 residential).
+They also learn about Britain's place in Europe and the world as well as other aspects of its heritage.

 In History children learn about British key figures such as Guy Fawkes, George Stevenson, William the Conqueror, Queen Elizabeth 1, Henry V111, Queen Victoria, Dr Barnardo, Sir Winston Churchill and Mary Seacole.
-One of our themes in History is a study of childhood in different historical periods and how key historical events have impacted on British lives today (The Factories and Edication Acts in our Victorian topic, The Battle of Britain in our WW2 topic, The Reformation in The Tudors for example).
+One of our themes in History is a study of childhood in different historical periods and how key historical events have impacted on British lives today.

 The annual election and work of our school council reflects British democracy.
 Our school council is very proactive in having its voice heard.
-Recent school council activities have included an environmental project around endangered animals, improving play facilities on the school playground and a review of school dinners.
+School council activities have included: COVID changes such as The Highfield Hoodie, environmental projects, improving play facilities on the school playground and a review of school dinners.

 In addition, the school council organises our charity work throughout the year.
-This includes fun days such as dressing in pyjamas for Children In Need as well as our longstanding work to support Barnados.
 This fostering of a commitment to charities is another way in which we teach a sense of Britishness.

 The school works actively with the education team at parliament.
-We enter the Speakers Awards each year and in 2014 we were chosen to design a flag for parliament to celebrate the 800 year anniversary of the sealing of the Magna Carta.
-Our local MP Fabian Hamilton visits the school regularly, speaking to the school council, attending assemblies.
-He has also organised visits to pariament for some of our older students.
+Democracy is a specific unit taught each year in Year4.
+We were chosen to design a flag for parliament to celebrate the 800 year anniversary of the sealing of the Magna Carta.
+Our local councillor Dan Cohen who also is a school governor visits the Year 3 classes every year to talk about is work in the local area.

 Rules and Laws

 Alongside rules and laws we promote freedom of choice and the right to respectfully express our views and beliefs as an integral part of what it is to be British.
-Children may choose to take part in our very wide range of extra curricular activities.
+Children may choose to take part in our very wide range of extra-curricular activities.
 They have a very broad choice of lunchtime play areas and activities.
-They are involved in their own learning and respond to their learning by feedback systems and self review of marking.
-They are taught how to use their choices and freedoms safely though our curriculum in areas such as e-safety, anti-bullying, sex and relationship education and drugs awareness education.
+They are involved in their own learning and respond to their learning by feedback systems and self-review of marking.
+They are taught how to use their choices and freedoms safely though our curriculum in areas such as online-safety, anti-bullying, relationship education and drugs awareness education.

 Mutual respect and tolerance

 Highfield is a wonderfully culturally diverse school with a highly regarded inclusive ethos and practice.
 We are a microcosm of British society and we celebrate this.
 Our children are taught and know how to show respect to everyone no matter what our differences may be.
+In year six a group of children are trained to be peer-mediators.
+They promote respect and tolerance at playtimes by supporting children in their play and interactions.
 We celebrate this diversity in our curriculum.
 Examples include our celebrations of different religious festivals throughout the year, the participation of all our children, including those with disability, in all our curriculum activities and the regular staff training we undertake to ensure this inclusive practice remains outstanding.